GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

 !!! warning "Introduction"

-    - The purpose of this page is to assist any players that are missing a corrosion sentry in their Cursed Wheel
-    - It is a mechanic that is poorly explained, but critical to the endings and access to the Rank 12 Bounty - Cyclops
+    - The purpose of this page is to assist any players that are missing a corrosion sentry in their Cursed Wheel.
+It is a mechanic that is poorly explained, but critical to the endings and access to the Rank 12 Bounty - Cyclops.
-    - The "True" version of the Greater Warped One (GWO) can only be fought after registering all 13 Corrosion Sentries
+    - The "True" version of the Greater Warped One (GWO) can only be fought after registering all 13 Corrosion Sentries.

 ### Corrosion Mechanics